 One crucial aspect to consider is how to transition away from a dues-paying program if you decide to end it.
 Many organizations face significant challenges in phasing out their dues program.
 One of the most complex issues revolves around "lifetime members" who were promised ongoing association benefits but now risk being left with little or nothing.
 While some organizations have successfully eliminated their dues program with minimal resistance from alumni, there is always the possibility of pushback.

-This predicament often leads schools to continue with their dues-paying program, even if they have explored options for ending it while saving face.
+This predicament often leads schools to reluctantly continue their dues-paying program, even if they want to phase it out.

-If you are from a non-Power 5 school that has a successful dues-paying program, I would love to hear about your experiences.
-What advice can you offer to others?
+If you have successfully managed a dues-paying program at a non-Power 5 school, I would greatly appreciate hearing about your experiences.
+What valuable advice can you share with others?